 GetSchema The GetSchema command displays the full schema for a tablet or a subset of the tablet's tables.
 When you call GetSchema, you specify the tablet alias that uniquely identifies the tablet.
-The <tablet alias> argument value has the format <cell name>-<uid>.
+The -<uid>.

 Note: You can use the vtctl ListAllTablets command to retrieve a list of tablets in a cell and their unique IDs.